 In terms of home decor, Mid-Century Modern usually falls into the period from the mid-1940s through 1965.
-Some decorative arts historians and dealers extend that range to the late 1960s and early '70s when styles are appropriate.
-Keep in mind that not every work of art, whether high style or humble kitsch, will take on the Mid-century modern label, however.
+Some decorative arts historians and dealers extend that range to the late 1960s and early 1970s when styles are appropriate.
+Keep in mind that not every work of art produced during this period in time—whether high style or humble kitsch—is classified under the Mid-century modern label.

-The furniture deemed Mid-Century Modern that meshes with this art includes pieces, not surprisingly, that were often sculptural, yet very... functional.
-The Eames Lounge Chair, for instance, is said to be one of the most comfortable loungers ever designed, but it has a distinctively forward-thinking look about it.
+The furniture deemed Mid-Century Modern that meshes with this art includes pieces that were often sculptural, yet very functional.
+The Eames Lounge Chair, for instance, is said to be one of the most comfortable loungers ever made, yet its extraordinary design sets it apart from the rest.

 Art objects created during this period were also as distinctive as the furniture deemed Mid-Century Modern.
-Some drew on Modernism principles defined earlier in the century by famed artists such as Henri Matisse (1869-1954) and Wassily Kandinsky (1866-1944), while others reflected the post-war "atomic" style or popular culture of the 1960s.
-This artistry ranges from paintings, to sculptures, to textural wall hangings made of various materials.
+Some drew on Modernism principles defined earlier in the century by famed artists such as Henri Matisse (1869-1954) and Wassily Kandinsky (1866-1944), while others reflected the post-war "atomic" style of popular culture of the 1960s.
+This artistry ranges from paintings to sculptures, to textural wall hangings made of various materials.

 01 of 03